scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ## Certificate Specification

 This section provides an in-depth specification of the SCION certificates.
-The SCION certificate specification builds on top of {{RFC5280}}, which in turn builds on top of {{X509}}.
+The SCION certificate specification builds on top of {{RFC5280}}, which in turn builds on top of [X.509](https://handle.itu.int/11.1002/1000/13031/).
 However, the SCION specification is more restrictive.

 This section defines the additional constraints compared to {{RFC5280}} for each type of SCION control-plane certificate.
-The recommended settings for optional constraints are based on the SCION open source implementation {{scionproto}}.
+The recommended settings for optional constraints are based on the SCION open source implementation [scionproto](https://github.com/scionproto/scion/).
 Adjusting the optional constraints to the requirements of a customer implementation is possible and allowed.

 ### Control-Plane Root Certificate {#cp-root-cert}